d-kozak/enticing/documentation/dispatcher.md

 # Dispatcher algorithm
 This document describes the dispatcher algorithm.
+Two versions of this algorithm are presented, one synchronous and one asynchronous that returns results as they arrive.
+The synchronous version is concurrent in the sense that requests on all nodes are processed concurrently, but it waits for all results before returning, which is bottleneck.
-This algorithm is used for dispatching requests to a set of nodes, dividing the amount of wanted snippets between them, with specified lower bound in order not to send requests for too few snippets.
+This algorithm is used for dispatching requests to a set of nodes, dividing the amount of wanted snippets between them, with a specified lower bound in order not to send requests for too few snippets.
 It is used in [two different parts](./query_processing.md) of the system.
-1) In the webserver to dispatch a request to a group of IndexServers
+1) In the WebServer to dispatch a request to a group of IndexServers
 2) In IndexServers to dispatch a request to collections that the IndexServer handles

+## Synchronous version
 Simplified pseudocode of the algorithm is the following:
 ```
 snippets = []